 AIG’s membership subscription period is from 1 July to 30 June annually.

-AIG members are required to have a minimum of five years relevant professional experience, which has included roles where members have been required to exercise professional judgement in fulfilling their roles.
+AIG members are required to have a relevant tertiary qualification and a minimum of five years’ relevant professional experience; the professional experience must have included roles where members have been required to exercise professional judgement in fulfilling their roles.
 AIG members are recognised by the post-nominal MAIG.

 Fellow is a grade of membership that provides special recognition of a significant contribution to the geoscience profession, either within Australia or overseas.
 This could include: